-No matter how frequently you travel, there are always ways you can save time or make your journey more comfortable.
-Using technology, making the most of loyalty schemes and being prepared can all help you make your trip successful and enjoyable.
+With many business travellers expecting to take their first trip in over 18 months, here are our five top hacks (that’s hints and tips to most of us!) to help save time or make your journey more comfortable.
+Using technology, making the most of loyalty schemes, and being prepared can all help you make your trip successful and enjoyable.

-* Make loyalty work for you.
-Gone are the days when dressing smartly and speaking nicely to the check in agent will get you an upgrade, these days, you need to be part of an elite customer group.
-Airlines, Hotels… in fact pretty much any service you use will have a loyalty scheme of some sort.
-This is why it pays to sign up to loyalty schemes and, where you can, stick to the same provider to quickly get on their radar as a valuable customer.
-If you’re not sure which airline loyalty scheme is best for you, read our blog and find out what to consider.
+- Make loyalty work for you.
+Gone are the days when dressing smartly and speaking nicely to the check-in agent will get you an upgrade, these days you need to be part of an elite customer group.
+Airlines, hotels… in fact pretty much any service you use will have a loyalty scheme of some sort.
+This is why it pays to sign up to loyalty schemes and, where you can, stick to the same provider to quickly get on their radar as a valued customer.
+If you’re not sure which airline loyalty scheme is best for you, read our blog and find out your options.

-*Get the best seat on the plane.
-The website Seat Guru is a brilliant resource to work out where you want to sit.
-You can see where the kitchens, toilets and emergency exits are, plus it highlights any seats with restricted legroom.
-Be aware though, airline could change the type of plane you’re flying on at the last minute so it’s possible it will change.
+- Get the best seat on the plane.
+The website Seat Guru is a brilliant resource to work out where to sit.
+You can see where the galleys, toilets and emergency exits are, plus it highlights any seats with restricted legroom.
+Be aware though, the airline could change the type of plane you’re flying in at the last minute so it’s possible it will change.

-*Pack smarter.
-To save time and the potential stress of losing your bag, it makes sense to just take a hand luggage.
+- Pack smarter.
+With the current situation is it makes sense to get in and out of the airport as promptly as possible.
+To save time and the potential stress of losing your bag, consider just taking hand luggage.
 This can sometimes be a bit of a squeeze, so if you are short for space, these tips might help:

 - Take little luxuries that will make a difference.
 Think through items that will help you feel more at home whether that’s noise-cancelling headphones or a candle to help you relax after a long day.

 - Choose versatile clothing.
 Think through your outfits and pack clothes that mix and match.
 Tops that go with your business outfits, as well as your jeans, are a good place to start.